usekarma/karma/scripts/deploy_lambda.md

 ## After Publishing

-Once published, other components like `serverless-rest` will resolve the Lambda version using:
+Once published, other components like `serverless-api` will resolve the Lambda version using:

 ```json
 {